thefirstnoellle/about-me/README.md

-Learn a little about me with this landing page!
+Check out this landing page (my first coding project!) and learn a little about me!